Here is the setup we use for version control and continuous integration:

 The weaknesses of the programming language, class libraries, persistence framework, versioning model, web services facilities, test automation support, development tools, debug tools and team development support plus the closed nature of the platform mean the “5x faster at 1/2 the cost” does not apply where significant amounts of Apex code has to be written.

-When your frustration level with the platform is rising (try this for more fuel), just remember that there should be some elegant and valuable platform features that you are benefiting from (see this for some candidates) and/or significant commercial benefit as a compensation.
+When your frustration level with the platform is rising (try this for more fuel or guess what is the top of the list when you click the “Most Dreaded” tab in this 2015 developer survey), just remember that there should be some elegant and valuable platform features that you are benefiting from (see this for some candidates) and/or significant commercial benefit as a compensation.
 If there is not then you should probably be using a different platform…

 Specific things that are different from Java are: